 A good penlight is a must if you’re trying to do neuro checks.
 A nursing student with their own penlight shows that you’re prepared.

 If you also drop something in those tight hospital corners, you can shed light on the situation.

 The Opoway Nurse Penlight which is being sold on Amazon is fine.
 It’s a good value for what you’re getting though it probably wouldn’t be my first pick if you have a little bit more money to spend.

-Check out some of the other great nurse penlights in our article 5 Best Penlight for Nurses.
+For more options on nurse penlights…check out some of the other great nurse penlights in our article 5 Best Penlight for Nurses.

 11. Nursing Scissors